PROFIT MARGIN: [FAIL]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for N was 20.95% last year, while for this year it is 25.03%.
-Although the AR to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Accounts Receivable to Sales for N was 25.03% last year, while for this year it is 23.84%.
+Since the AR to sales is decreasing by -1.18% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]

 N's trailing twelve-month Debt/Equity ratio (91.76%) is too high, according to this methodology.
 You can find other more superior companies that do not have to borrow money in order to grow.

 The "Fool Ratio" is an extremely important aspect of this analysis.
 Unfortunately, N's "Fool Ratio" is not available due to a lack of one or more important figures.
 Hence, an opinion cannot be given at this time.

 The following criteria for N are less important which means you would place less emphasis on them when making your investment decision using this strategy:

 AVERAGE SHARES OUTSTANDING: [FAIL]

 N has either issued a significant amount of new shares over the past year or has been issuing more and more shares over the past five years.
 N currently has 80.0 million shares outstanding.
 Neither of these are a good sign.
 Generally when a small-cap company issues more stock, the existing stock becomes devalued by the market, and hence diluted.